getreu/tp-note/docs/source/tpnote--manpage.md

 * '`{{ note_body_text | get_lang }}`' determines the natural language of
   the variable '`{{ note_body_text }}` and returns the result as ISO 639-1
   language code.
-The template filter '`{{ get_lang }}`' can be configured with the configuration file variable '`tmpl.filter_get_lang`'.
+The template filter '`{{ get_lang }}`' can be configured with the configuration file variable '`tmpl.filter.get_lang`'.
 The latter defines a list of ISO 639-1 codes, the detection algorithm considers as possible language candidates.
 Keep this list as small as possible, because language detection is computationally expensive.
 A long candidate list may